mcdemarco/the-new-kitchen-cookbook/pasta/ipTurkeyPasta.md

 Green beans worked well as a vegetable.

 Ground beef or other ground meats should work the same.
 Adjust the spices to taste.
+For a beef at a different size, see [Instant Pot Pasta with Ground Beef](../ipBeefPasta.md).